by Work the World

 Travel Experiences

-Electives have been part of the healthcare curriculum for over forty years, and are often the highlight of the undergraduate experience for students across the globe.
-Getting the chance to experience a tropical climate and the clinical challenges that come with this make for an exciting alternative to the familiar ward rounds and procedures a placement at home might bring.
+Electives have been part of the healthcare curriculum for over forty years and are often the highlight of the undergraduate experience for students across the globe.
+The chance to experience a tropical climate and the clinical challenges that come with it makes for an exciting alternative to the familiar ward rounds and procedures a placement at home might bring.

-You might feel overwhelmed by the scope of destination choices that all seem fantastic, or by variety of departments, clinics, community opportunities, and rural healthcare experiences on offer.
+You might feel overwhelmed by the scope of destination choices.
+Or, you might feel stuck choosing between the huge range of departments, clinics, community opportunities, and rural healthcare experiences we offer.

 River Amazon, Peru